Catholic School Teachers Imparting Moral Values

 Next, the seminar topic of discussion moved to the duties of a Catholic School.
 Father Charan pointed out that schools must first integrate the culture and faith of students, and second, integrate the students' faith and life.

 We can define culture as the moral values we want to transmit to youth.
 Knowledge is one of these values because knowledge is the truth.
 Faith is our belief in salvation by following the gospel or moral values of Jesus Christ.
 A synthesis of culture and faith can be reached by integrating all the different aspects of human knowledge taught in school subjects in the light of gospel or moral values.
 In the classroom, a teacher helps students understand, admit, and assimilate moral values.
-This is a process in the growth of faith.
+This is a process of the growth of faith.
 Knowledge is a value, but there are other values in the process of education, too, such as honesty, work, love, and respect.

 By integrating the students' faith and life experiences, youth will gradually grow in Christian or universal moral human virtues.
 In the integration of faith and life, students practice, accept, and witness values until they become virtues or human strengths in their lives.